-14 IHS CERA: Information Handling Services Cambridge Energy Research Associates
+15 IHS Markit: Information Handling Services Markit

 The growth identified in step 1 is applied to this normalised profile in order to match the total demand forecasted.
-The hourly normalised profile used for the analysis of winter 2017-18 is shown in Figure 20.
+The hourly normalised profile used for the analysis of winter 2017-18 is shown in Figure 19 by means of example.

-From Figure 20 one can clearly see the effects of week/weekend and the holiday effect on the consumption.
+From Figure 19 one can clearly see the effects of week/weekend and the holiday effect (around New Year) on the consumption.
 Based on that profile, the peak demand is observed the second week of January.
 This peak demand is only valid for a normalised temperature.
 Applying temperature sensitivity to this profile will lead to very different hourly profiles with most of the time much higher peak consumptions.

 The consumption of pumped-storage units is not taken into account in this profile.
 The dispatching of these units is optimised by the model, and their consumption comes on top of this profile.
-The impact of market response is taken into account up to some extent, as discussed more in depth in section 5.6.
+The impact of market response is taken into account also, as discussed more in depth in section 5.6.